• Skip to primary navigation

 You can make the meat and vegetable mixture up to three days in advance and store it in a covered container in the refrigerator.

-I would be inclined to make the potatoes from fresh when I was ready to make the dish.
+I would be inclined to make the potatoes fresh when I was ready to make the dish.

 Save for later

-If you would like to try this deconstructed cottage pie yourself, why not save the recipe to one of your Pinterest boards.
+If you would like to try this deconstructed cottage pie yourself, why not save the recipe to one of your Pinterest boards?
 Just click on the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.